-Investment risk for the portfolio, including liquidity, is monitored in the Risk Committee.
+The portfolio's investment risk, including liquidity risk, is monitored in the Risk Committee.
 The management of the investment assets of the Company is the responsibility of the Finance and Investment Committee ('FICo'), who have outsourced the execution within a specified mandate to Pacific Investment Management Company Europe Ltd and Pacific Investment Management Company LLC (together 'PIMCO') and receive advice from Allianz Investment Management SE ('AIM').